ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/studio/server/databases/create-new-database/from-legacy-files.markdown

-﻿# Create a Database : From Legacy Files
+# Create a Database: From Legacy Files
 ---

 {NOTE: }